shashikira02/Companies-Directory-Frontend-Development/README.md

 # Companies Directory

-A modern, frontend React application for a Companies Directory, styled with Tailwind CSS and Material UI to provide a clean and responsive user interface.
+A modern frontend React application for a Companies Directory, styled with Tailwind CSS and Material UI to provide a clean and responsive user interface.
 It allows users to browse and filter company data effectively

 ---